 Shredded paper grass –

 Use shredded paper instead of plastic as the “grass” in your basket this year.
 If you’re feeling especially crafty, you could even try dyeing it!

 Kick-start their Easter collection –

-Encourage a hobby –
+Encourage play –

 Easter Baskets For Kids 20 And Under

 It goes without saying that the teen years can be a little rocky.
 Gift giving can get especially difficult.
 If you ask a teenager if there’s anything they want, they’ll probably say money and then roll their eyes and walk away.
 However, kids in their teens today are becoming increasingly aware of the impact human behavior can have on the environment.
-They are creating positive change by opting for products that have been crafted with sustainability in mind, and they will appreciate the upcycling twist of the products in this low-waste and utilitarian Easter basket.
+They are creating positive change by opting for products that have been crafted with sustainability in mind, and they will appreciate the innovative twist of the products in this low-waste and utilitarian Easter basket.